Principles of operator algebras: 4a. Polar decomposition

 We have seen so far the basic theory of bounded operators, in the arbitrary, normal and self-adjoint cases, and in a few other cases of interest.
 In this chapter we discuss a number of more specialized questions, for the most dealing with the compact operators, which are particularly close, conceptually speaking, to the usual complex matrices.

+We have in fact considerably many interesting things that we can talk about, in this final chapter on operator theory, and our choices will be as follows:

+(1) Before anything, at the general level, we would like to understand the matrix and operator theory analogues of the various things that we know about the complex numbers $z\in M_1(\mathbb C)$, such as $z\bar{z}=|z|^2$, or $z=re^{it}$ and so on.
+We will discuss this first.

+(2) Then, motivated by advanced linear algebra, we will go on a lengthy discussion on the algebra of compact operators $K(H)\subset B(H)$, which for many advanced operator theory purposes is the correct generalization of the matrix algebra $M_N(\mathbb C)$.

+(3) Our discussion on the compact operators will feature as well some more specialized types of operators, $F(H)\subset B_1(H)\subset B_2(H)\subset K(H)$, with $F(H)$ being the finite rank ones, $B_1(H)$ being the trace class ones, and $B_2(H)$ being the Hilbert-Schmidt ones.

+And that is pretty much it, all basic things, that must be known.
+Of course this will be just the tip of the iceberg, and more of an introduction to modern operator theory.

-Before getting into this subject, however, we can now develop the theory of positive operators, and then establish polar decomposition results for the operators $T\in B(H)$.
+Getting started now, we would first like to systematically develop the theory of positive operators, and then establish polar decomposition results for the operators $T\in B(H)$.
 We first have the following result, improving our knowledge from chapter 2:

 \begin{theorem} For an operator $T\in B(H)$, the following are equivalent: \begin{enumerate} \item $<Tx,x>\geq0$, for any $x\in H$.

 \item $T$ is normal, and $\sigma(T)\subset[0,\infty)$.

 \item $T=S^2$, for some $S\in B(H)$ satisfying $S=S^*$.